Monday, May 30, 2016

 Abandon Discard of Damaged Packages

 An unusually shaped container attracts attention, say University of Southern California researchers.
-However, replies a set of researchers from California State University-Los Angeles, University of British Columbia, and Carleton University in Ontario, Canada, attention doesn’t always increase sales.
+Replies a set of researchers from California State University-Los Angeles, University of British Columbia, and Carleton University in Ontario, Canada, attention doesn’t always increase sales.
 If the container’s shape hints at damage, then shoppers avoid purchasing it.
 In the studies, imperfections as minor as a torn package label were sufficient to sabotage sales.

 Researchers at University of Georgia and University of Pennsylvania add that if a package looks incomplete, consumers will conclude it holds a lower quantity compared to packages of equivalent size and weight but without blanks in the design.
 It’s as if the missing portion generates feelings in the consumer that part of the contents leaked out, leaving less behind.